assafelovic/gpt-researcher/multi_agents/README.md

 # Langgraph x GPT Researcher
-Example of Langchain's multi agent framework Langgraph with GPT Researcher.
+LangGraph is a library for building stateful, multi-actor applications with LLMs.
+This example uses Langgraph to automate the process of an in depth research on any given topic.

 ## Use case
-LangGraph is a library for building stateful, multi-actor applications with LLMs, built on top of LangChain.
+By using Langgraph, the research process can be significantly improved in depth and quality by leveraging multiple agents with specialized skills.
-This example uses Langgraph to automate the process of an in depth research on any given topic.
+This example showcases how a team of AI agents can work together to conduct research on a given topic, from planning to publication.
+An average run generates a 5-6 page research report in multiple formats such as PDF, Docx and Markdown.

 ## The Multi Agent Team
 The research team is made up of 7 AI agents: